 2. Demonstrate your knowledge of the institution and why you’re interested in the position

-3. Indicate your artistic vision, professional goals, and teaching philosophy
+3. Indicate your artistic vision, professional goals, creative/scholarly activity, and teaching philosophy

 Also document questions that you’ll ask – more about that in a minute.